open-source-tabletop/cadence/core-rules/core-rules.md

 #### Step 2 - Attack Rolls

 For each model, you make **Attack Rolls** equal to the **attacks** attribute of the weapon being used.
 Each roll is a d6 trying to equal or beat the attacking model's **Skill attribute**.
 Every successful roll is a **hit**.
-For weapons of the same time you may roll these together for speed.
+If you are more than one model is targeting the same unit with the same weappon you may combine all these attacks and roll them together.
 The following modifiers apply:

 - **Close Range Penalty**: Attack Rolls against a target unit within 3 inches of your unit only hit on a **roll of a 6**, instead of using the attacking model's Skill attribute.
 However, weapons with the **Assault** special rule don't suffer this penalty.
-- **Rush Penalty**: Units performing 3 or more actions this activation suffer a **-2 modifier** to their Attack Rolls.
+- **Rush Penalty**: Units performing 3 actions this activation suffer a **-2 modifier** to their Attack Rolls.
 - **Height Advantage**: Gain a **+1 modifier** to your Attack Roll when attacking a unit at a lower height level than your model (see the terrain rules).
 - **Obscured Penalty**: When attacking a target with an obscured line of sight, suffer a **-1 modifier** to your Attack Roll.